rathboma/rathboma.github.com/_posts/tumblr/2013-01-05-a-quick-guide-to-hadoop-map-reduce-frameworks.md

 layout: post
 title: A Quick Guide to Hadoop Map-Reduce Frameworks
 subject: hadoop
+description: A constantly expanding list of 12+ hadoop frameworks, with code examples and documentation links
 tags:
 - hadoop
 - mapreduce
+- java
+- pig
+- hive
+- jvm
 ---

 There are a lot of frameworks for writing map-reduce pipelines for Hadoop, but